deciduously/music/post.md

 }
 ```

-Each test is just a Rust function.
-In it we use a feature of our library, in this case the ability to add musical intervals together with the `+` operator, and assert that the result matches the expected result that we hardcode.
+Each test is just a plain Rust function.
+In it we use a feature of our library and assert that the result matches the expected result that we hardcode.
+In this test, we're specifiying the expected behavior when adding musical intervals together with the `+` operator.
+This way, we can tell immediately if the code we write actually matches the specification.
+As our code evolves we'll immediately notice if we break functionality that worked previously.

 The Rust toolchain has a test runner built-in, so this all works out of the box.
 Every function marked `#[test]` will be executed during an invocation of `cargo test`, so we can see anywhere our expectations are not met in the whole program.

-Unit testing is a method of automating *ourselves*.
-Without them, we'd have to manually try each edge case, for instance using `println!()`, tweaking and recompiling each time we want to check something different.
-Now they can be defined as part of the library specification.
-Even better, as our code evolves we'll immediately notice if we break functionality that worked previously.

-  Before we do anything else at all, create a new file at `src/test.rs` to hold our test module:
+All of our tests will live in their own separate module.
+Create a new file at `src/test.rs`:

 ```rust
 use super::*;